callumflack/callum-flack-design/pages/_posts/oceanblue-living-website.md

 <!-- We continue to document new works.
 The image library we've built over the last 18 months allows OceanBlue Living to create high-impact social media at will. -->

-The goal of the website is to become a place people can dream of their perfect home and office space, and create a community around OceanBlue's works.
+The goal of the website is to become a place people can dream of their perfect home and office space, and create a community around Oceanblue's works.

 <PostButton link="https://oceanblueliving.com.au" label="Visit Oceanblue Living" />